theeminenceco/help/_posts/2020-01-02-create-your-assistant.md

 Click the button to create your Assistant and go to the next step.

+## Use Own Domain
+Can I use my email or my domain as Assistant Email ?
+Yes, you can and it comes with risking your domain as well limits of your email server.
+We cannot do a apparent `from` for your email/domain and do a `reply-to` to assistants email id.
+As it would mean different domain for `from` and `reply-to`, which impacts the email deliverability.

+If you want to use your own domain+email as Assistants email address then we support it for Exchange Server and GMAIL for Business.
+Steps are mentioned below.

+**If you still want to use this feature, we highly recommend to create a new email-id on your email server and use that for the Assistant.**

 ## Use Exchange Server
 If you want your Assistant to send email from your company domain instead of `<yourcompany>.tec1s.com` then you can use this feature.